irlnathan/s-generators-docs/generator-overview.md

 You'll know the generator was created if you see the message: `info: Created a new generator!`.

-##Enabling your first Generator
+##Enabling the Generator

-To enable the _generator_ I need to tell Sails about it in the `\myProject\.sailsrc` file.
-Normally you would link to an npm module in `.sailsrc` and then install it with `npm install`, however, we're going to link directly to the one we just created.
-To do that go back to the terminal and `cd` into the `awesome` _generator_ folder and type:
+To enable the _generator_ you need to tell Sails about it via `\myProject\.sailsrc`.
+If you were using an existing generator you would link to an npm module in `.sailsrc` and then just install it with `npm install`.
+Since you're developing a generator, you'll link to it directly.
+To create the link go back to the terminal and `cd` into the `awesome` _generator_ folder and type:

 ```sh
 ~/ $  pwd
 ```

-Using the `pwd` command will return a fully resolved path to the _generator_ (e.g. `/Users/irl/sails_projects/myProject/awesome`).
+The `pwd` command will return a fully resolved path to the _generator_ (e.g. `/Users/irl/sails_projects/myProject/awesome`).

+Copy the path and then open `myProject/.sailsrc`.
+Within the `modules` property add an `awesome` key and paste the path to the `awesome` _generator_ as the value.

+> *Note:*
-Open `.sailsrc` and place the path to the `awesome` _generator_, you can name the _generator_ anything you want, but I'm going to stick with awesome:
+ you can name the _generator_ anything you want, but I'm going to stick with `awesome`:

 ```javascript
 {